philipturner/molecular-renderer/README.md

 Assumes you have the following ratio of compute power:
 - 7 M1 GPU cores per 60 Hz of display refresh rate
 - 14 M1 GPU cores per 120 Hz of display refresh rate
-- AMD GPUs have built-in support, but are not tested or optimized
+- AMD GPUs have built-in support, but are not tested
 - On devices with more GPU compute ratio, this application may add more keyframes to motion blur.

 Display: